Aboriginal Gathering Place

 There are currently about 14 Aboriginal Gathering Places in Victoria.
 This space will be the first of its kind in the City of Whittlesea.

-Aboriginal Gathering Place will be on Wurundjeri-willam Country within the Quarry Hills regional parkland in South Morang.
-It will create an invaluable connection with the landscape local flora and fauna.
+The Aboriginal Gathering Place will be on Wurundjeri-willam Country within Quarry Hills Parkland in South Morang.
+It will create an invaluable connection with the landscape and local flora and fauna.
 The site features picturesque views east towards the Yarra Ranges.

-The location and design of the gathering place is a result of collaboration and consultation with the Aboriginal Gathering Place advisory group.
+The location and design of the Aboriginal Gathering Place is a result of collaboration and consultation with the Whittlesea Aboriginal Gathering Place Advisory Group.

 Gathering place objectives

-Aboriginal Gathering Place has been co-designed with the Aboriginal Gathering Place Advisory Group to:
+The Aboriginal Gathering Place has been co-designed with the Whittlesea Aboriginal Gathering Place Advisory Group to:

 • improve the health and wellbeing of Aboriginal communities